What is IPv4? It routes most of today’s internet traffic

 To replace IPv4, enter IPv6

 To address this problem, the internet is undergoing a gradual transition to IPv6.
 The latest version of the internet protocol, IPv6 internet addressing, moves from 32 bits to a 128-bit address space, with both letters and numbers in identifiers (for example, 2002:db8::8a3f:362:7897).
 IPv6 has 2128 uniquely identifying addresses, which is about 340 undecillion or 340 billion billion billion.

 This version of IP has some obvious advantages, the primary one being that it’s a lot more space.
 With IPv6, a single network can have more IPv6 addresses than the entire IPv4 address space.

 It seems easy enough, but IPv4 and IPv6 are not directly interoperable.
 IPv6 is not the easiest protocol to walk into.
-It’s a big undertaking fraught with challenges.
+Understanding IPv4 vs IPv6 is a big undertaking fraught with challenges.
 And when it comes to transitioning to IPv6 DNS, the BlueCat platform is at the ready to help.